 Short battery life

-The laptop also includes an average 8GB of DDR4 RAM.
-As mentioned before, it’s enough for some multitasking and helps the CPU with processing data and files, therefore improving the laptop’s performance.
+This Lenovo laptop also includes an average 8GB of DDR4 RAM.
+As mentioned before, it’s enough for some multitasking and is an ideal amount when considering price to performance.
 It would be great to have more than 8GB, though.
 Luckily, the RAM is upgradeable.

-The laptop has a spacy 1TB HDD, that is a huge amount of storage for everything you want to store, and it will last you for a very long time, potentially years.
+The laptop has a spacious 1TB HDD, which is a huge amount of storage for everything you want to store, and it will last you for a very long time, potentially years.
 It isn’t fast SSD storage, so file transfers and boot times won’t be as quick as with a solid-state drive, however, if you value capacity over speed, this is better.

 The laptop has a regular 1366 x 768 HD display and a horrible 3-hour battery life.
-As the laptop above, it is also very basic.
-A grey design with no extras, and nothing much to write home about.
+As with the HP laptop above, it is also very basic.
+A grey design with no extras, nothing much to write home about but that can be a good thing for those who want to take the laptop to Starbucks to do some work.

-The laptop is great for light gaming with its CPU and GPU and great with the 1TB storage.
+The Lenovo Ideapad is good for some light gaming with its CPU and GPU and great with the 1TB storage.
 It lacks in the RAM and battery life departments.
+As with the HP laptop, this isn’t the best gaming laptop but it is a good all-rounder.

 CPU: AMD A12-9720P | GPU: AMD Radeon R7 | RAM: 4GB DDR4 | Screen: 15.6-inch FHD (1920 x 1080) | Storage: 128GB SSD | Battery: Around 4-5 hours | Dimensions: 14.2 x 10.1 x 0.8 inches | Weight: 5.52 lbs